Spawn-Camp/otychat/README.md

 # OtyChat

 A real-time presentation companion app for in-person hangouts.
-Think PictoChat meets Pokemon GO.

 ## Features